kalwalt/kalwaltart.com/_posts/2020-02-08-arstudio-new-open-source-tool-augmented-reality.md

 * **Barcode markers**
 * **NFT markers**  (Pinball image only)

-There is still a lot to do but the future is promising for this project, not free from bugs and other problems at the moment, but we are very confident and convinced that we will be able to improve it more and more.
-If you want to test the editor go to the github page of [arStudio](https://github.com/augmentmy-world/arStudio), you can download the zip file or clone the project with  **git**  by running this command in a terminal console:
+There is still a lot to do but the future for this project is promising, it is not free from bugs and other problems at the moment, but we are very confident and convinced that we will be able to improve it more and more.
+If you want to test the editor, go to the github page of [arStudio](https://github.com/augmentmy-world/arStudio), you can download the zip file or clone the project with  **git**  by running this command in a terminal console:

 ```
 git clone https://github.com/augmentmy-world/arStudio.git